 Low graduation rates (below 66.7 percent), and/or

-Low assessment participation (below 95 percent) in the aggregate or for one or more subgroups in one or more subjects.
+Low assessment participation (below 95 percent) in the aggregate or for one or more subgroups.

 Districts Not Requiring Assistance or Intervention

-A district that does not meet the criteria listed above will be identified as not requiring assistance or intervention.
-DESE will report results for these districts based on their overall performance against improvement targets, using the criterion-referenced component of the system.
-In 2018, districts will be reported as either meeting targets, if they have a criterion-referenced target percentage of 75 percent or higher, or partially meeting targets if they have a criterion-referenced target percentage below 75 percent.
-Beginning in 2019, districts will be reported as meeting targets, partially meeting targets, or not meeting targets.
+A district that does not meet the criteria listed above is identified as not requiring assistance or intervention.
+The Department reports results for these districts based on their overall performance against improvement targets, using the criterion-referenced component of the system.
+In 2019, districts are reported as either meeting targets, if they have an overall criterion-referenced target percentage of 75 percent or higher, improving toward targets if they have an overall criterion-referenced target percentage from 50 to 74 percent, or not meeting targets if they have an overall criterion-referenced target percentage below 50 percent.

-The table below shows how districts will be placed into accountability categories.
+The table below shows how districts are placed into accountability categories.